E-Press Kit

 Richard B. Kamins, Cadence Magazine

-"He has a crisp touch and a very full piano style . . . there's excellent rapport between the pianist and the two rhythm men . . . a convincing debut for the group . . .”
+"He has a crisp touch and a very full piano style . . . excellent rapport between the pianist and the two rhythm men . . . a convincing debut for the group . . .”

 John Chadwick, Jazz Journal